Skip to main content

 Galileo AI provides a set of built-in, preset metrics designed to evaluate various aspects of LLM, agent, and retrieval-based workflows.
-This guide provides a reference for Galileo AI’s preset metrics, including and SDK slugs.
+You can also create custom metrics using LLM-as-a-judge, or code.
+This guide provides a reference for using these metrics in your experiments.

 The table below summarizes gives the constants used in code to access each metric.
 To use these metrics, import the relevant enum.